solarte7/NegationAndUncertainty/README.md

   <li> The cancer dataset is an in-house manually annotated corpus with data from patients treated with lung and breast cancer.
 This corpus was extracted from clinical notes of real-life cancer patients' data from "Hospital Universitario Puerta de Hierro" in Madrid Spain.
 This dataset is not publicly available and can be accessed only after an evaluation of the Hospital ethics committee.
 This dataset is affected by General Data Protection Regulation (GDPR).
 </ul>

+<h3> Pre-processing </h3>
+The datasets previously described must be pre-processed before being used in training the BiLSTM and BERT-based models.
+We provide the code that pre-processes the datasets and transform them into inputs for training the models.
+This code can be found y the Pre-processing directory.

 <h3> Validation </h3>
 This directory contains scripts for loading trained  models on the NUBES corpus, and perform negation and speculation  detetection in a different dataset.
 This code can be used to validate text sentences or to validate a complete dataset such as the Cancer dataset.

-<h3> Pre-processing </h3>
-The datasets previously described must be pre-processed before being used in training the BiLSTM and BERT-based models.
-We provide the code that pre-processes the datasets and converts them to a suitable format to be used in model training.
-This code can be found y the Pre-processing directory.

 </br> </br>
 <strong>References:</strong>